Saswati009/Java-Files/README.md

 10.Java program to convert decimal number to binary.

-11. Program for Shortest Job First (or SJF) CPU Scheduling (Advance)
+11.Program for Shortest Job First (or SJF) CPU Scheduling (Advance)

-12. Program for FCFS CPU Scheduling in java (Advance)
+12.Program for FCFS CPU Scheduling in java (Advance)